alexdeivid/JavaScript_Exercises/README.md

-# In this repository, there is some exercises that i'm resolving in my JavaScript course on Onebitcode Javascript School.
+# In this repository, there is some exercises that i'm resolving in my JavaScript course (Onebitcode Javascript School).